Valcambi Gold CombiBar – Good to Buy? (2026 Review)

 An individual 1-gram Gold CombiBar

 Near the base of each individual 1-gram Gold CombiBar appears a rectangular box with the French words CHI ESSAYEUR FONDEUR, which loosely translates to “assayer founder.”
 This is the official stamp of the refinery, and serves as a guarantee of the quality of each bar.
-The words are in French because Switzerland does not have an official language.
+French appears on some Swiss hallmarks and documentation because Switzerland is a multilingual country with four official national languages (German, French, Italian, and Romansh).

 The back of the 50-gram bar features the diamond-shaped Valcambi logo as well as the words valcambi suisse, 50 g fine gold and 999.9.
 Each reverse side also contains a unique serial number.